 How to build a simple and effective credit control policy

 Although there are many different credit management strategies that businesses may choose to use, a written credit policy should be the backbone of all of them.
 This will provide continuity and the best experience for your clients, as well as ensuring best practice is followed throughout all financial business interactions.

-As a debt collection and credit control agency with vast experience of taking care of businesses’ sales ledgers and ensuring their customers pay within terms, we would like to share with you our best practice procedures for a great credit control policy.
+As a debt collection and credit control agency with vast experience of taking care of businesses’ sales ledgers and ensuring their customers pay within terms, we would like to share with you our best practice procedures for a great credit policy.

 What is a credit control policy?

 A credit policy is essentially a set of rules that dictate the procedures that staff should follow when trading on credit terms.
 It ensures a co-ordinated approach to credit control across the company and will be based on past experiences and best practice, so that it’s as relevant to your business as possible.

 In truth, credit policies will vary considerably from business to business, ranging from a few small paragraphs to several pages that are aimed at either the credit control department or the whole business.
 The important thing is to get it right for your business.

 What are the key benefits of a credit control policy?

 A credit policy will ensure a consistent approach to credit management from every staff member and across each customer.
-It means that every customer will be offered the most appropriate credit terms and contacted at the right times, whilst ensuring that the credit control team understands what action to take at different stages of the order-to-collections process, from when to call the customer to when to bring in external help.
+It means that every customer will be offered the most appropriate credit terms and contacted at the right times.
+It also ensures the credit control team understands what action to take at different stages of the order-to-collections process, from when to call the customer to when to bring in external help.